Confidential help, 24/7

 The nightmare

 As a high school sophomore new to a Detroit suburb, Theresa was a teenager simply trying to fit in.
-A trusted-seeming older classmate offered her a ride home — an ordinary kindness that became the doorway to two years of unimaginable harm.
+An older classmate who seemed trustworthy offered her a ride home.
+That ordinary kindness became the doorway to two years of unimaginable harm.
 She was drugged and assaulted, and hidden images were then used to coerce and control her.

 For two years she was secretly exploited and sold by an organized trafficking ring, all while living at home and going to school.
-Her grades fell.
-Her behavior changed.
-The warning signs were there — but at the time, almost no one understood them as signs of trafficking.
+Her grades fell and her behavior changed.
+The warning signs were there, but at the time almost no one understood them as signs of trafficking.
 She lived in fear, threatened into silence to protect her family.

-When her family relocated, the immediate nightmare ended — but, like so many survivors, she carried it alone and never reported what had happened.
-Her story is a powerful reminder of why awareness matters: the signs of trafficking are often hidden in plain sight, and recognizing them can change — and save — a life.
+When her family relocated, the immediate nightmare ended.
+Like so many survivors, though, she carried it alone and never reported what had happened.
+Her story is a powerful reminder of why awareness matters.
+The signs of trafficking are often hidden in plain sight, and noticing them can save a life.

 “Trafficking happens in our own neighborhoods, to kids who look just like ours.
 Awareness is the first step toward making sure no child has to suffer in silence the way I did.”